Skip to content

 TermDescription

-Native tokenA token that was originally created and exists in this network.
-When transferred to another network — locked in the Proxy contract.
+Native tokenA token originally created and existing in this network.
+When transferred to another network, it is locked in the source network's Proxy contract, remaining there as collateral.
+Ownership rights to these locked tokens are represented by corresponding alien tokens in the destination network.

 Alien tokenA wrapped representation of a token from another network.
-Created (mint) in the destination network during incoming transfer.
-Burned during reverse transfer.
+Created (mint) in the destination network during incoming transfer, fully backed by locked native tokens in the source network.
+During reverse transfer, it is burned, releasing the corresponding native tokens.

 Example: